kaihendry/sg-hackandtell/README.md

 simple inotifywait process on subs/ to see who has subscribed or unsubscribed

 mail tool, that inserts the appropriate unsubscribe link

+	02:17 <greybot> Some sed(1)s have a -i flag that allow you to "modify" files.
+Sed is NOT A FILE EDITOR: its -i flag does not edit a file, it deletes and re-writes it.
+Thi s has many problems, including breaking open handles and symlinks.
+Worse, -i usage is very unportable: your command can break or do bad things on other systems.
+Use ed(1) , vi(1) or ex(1) instead!